 Investors are human after all, and it is inevitable that some irrationality will creep into one’s decisions when choosing what stock to invest in or sell.
 Some of these can be easily avoided according to Thakkar.

-These are the things to avoid when invested in a stock:
+These are the things to avoid when investing in a stock:

 on the other hand, is the misconception that one has not really made a loss until one has sold the stock.
 For example, if an investor makes an investment of ₹300 on the stock.

-Often, this never happens and a stock keeps losing money.
+Often, this never happens and the stock keeps losing money.
 In such cases, the rational thing to do would be to cut your losses and try to recoup some money.